AliKaanKoc2/DSA210-COVID-Online-Shopping-Analysis/README.md

 ---

 ## Overview
-This project examines the impact of the COVID-19 pandemic on global shopping practices, mainly focusing on fluctuations in purchasing behavior across various product categories.
-By analyzing daily purchase counts and products prices, i expect to understand how consumer behavior shifted during the pandemic period.
-The comparison between pre-pandemic, pandemic and post-pandemic periods will show if the lockdowns were one of the leading reasons why people started shopping on a greater scale, and if the shift and the scale remained the same after the lockdowns were lifted.
+This project analyzes how COVID-19 government policy measures affected human mobility patterns across 11 countries, using data from the OXFORD COVID-19 Government Response Tracker(OxCGRT) and Google Community Mobility Reports.
+The analysis covers February 2020 through January 2021 and examines mobility across multiple sectors such as workplace,parks,retail,residential,transit in order to understand how populations responded to government restrictions and strict rules they enforced.

 ---
 ## Motivation

-As a data science student, I am interested in how major global events influence shopping habits and everyday decision-making.
-The COVID-19 pandemic created one of the most significant shifts in consumer habits,which increased shopping dependence.Like many households, mine also began relying heavily on digital platforms for both essential and non-essential purchases during lockdown periods.
-Studying this shift will help me explore how consumer preferences change under disruptive conditions using data-driven analysis.
+As a data science student,I am interested in how government decisions translate into behavioral changes among the human population.
+The COVID-19 pandemic created an unprecedented large-scale natural experiment in which the governments worldwide implemented varying levels of restrictions, and populations responded differently.
+Did people comply with orders because they were told to obey them, or because they were scared?
+I wanted to use data to explore the shift of human behavior.

 ---
-## Research Question & Sub-Questions
+## Research Question

 **Research Question:**

-- How did global shopping demand and category-level purchasing behavior change across the pre-pandemic, pandemic, and post-pandemic periods of COVID-19?

-**Sub-Questions**
-- Did shopping demand rise significantly during the pandemic compared to the pre-pandemic period?
-- Which product categories experienced the strongest changes in daily demand during lockdown restrictions?
-- Do lockdown restrictions lead to noticeable changes in daily shopping demand?
-- Did demand remain permanently above pre-pandemic levels after restrictions were lifted?
+- How did government COVID-19 policy measures affect human mobility patterns, and did these relationships vary across countries, mobility sectors, and pandemic phases?

 ---

-## Hypothesis
+## Hypotheses

-**Null Hypothesis (H₀)**
+**H1 — Policy-Mobility Association**

-There is no significant difference in daily shopping demand between the pre-pandemic and pandemic periods.
+**Null Hypothesis (H₀):** There is no significant correlation between government policy stringency and mobility changes.
+**Alternative Hypothesis (H₁):** Government policies and mobility are significantly correlated.

+**H2 — Sector Spillover**

+**Null Hypothesis (H₀):** Mobility sectors respond independently to policies.
+**Alternative Hypothesis (H₁):** Mobility sectors move together (spillover behavior).

+**H3 — Cross-Country Variation**

+**Null Hypothesis (H₀):** Policy-mobility relationships are consistent across countries.
+**Alternative Hypothesis (H₁):** Policy-mobility relationships differ significantly across countries.

+**H4 — Temporal Weakening**

+**Null Hypothesis (H₀):** Policy-mobility relationships remain constant across pandemic phases.
-**Alternative Hypothesis (H₁)**
+**Alternative Hypothesis (H₁):** Relationships weaken over time (behavioral adaptation).
-Daily shopping demand increased significantly during the pandemic compared to the pre-pandemic period.

-A statistical significance threshold of α = 0.05 will be used when evaluating the p-value for hypothesis testing.
+A statistical significance threshold of α = 0.05 was used when evaluating p-values for hypothesis testing.

 ---

 ## Project Goal

-The project investigates how the COVID-19 pandemic changed the way people buy products on platforms globally, especially which types of categories products people bought more and how this varied from country to country.
-I also look at how lockdown restrictions affected the scale of purchases and if people kept shopping online more often even though the restriction were lifted.
+The goal of this project is to investigate how COVID-19 government restrictions affected human mobility patterns across different countries and sectors.
+Beyond visual exploration, the project aims to statistically validate policy-mobility relationships, use machine learning to predict mobility drops from policy indicators, and identify behavioral response clusters among countries.

 ---